 Is the Packaging Eco Conscious?

-The obvious perks of bar soap are that it just needs a paper wrap to keep it safe.
-This is why The English Soap Company has meticulously developed their packaging for their hand washes, using amber-hued post-consumer resin (PCR), that is also able to be recycled again!
-PCR is made from a mix of previously recycled plastics and is a fantastic alternative to virgin plastic.
+When it comes to bottle for liquid hand washes and shower gels, The English Soap Company has consciously developed their packaging using special amber-hued post-consumer resin (PCR).
+The benefit of this packaging is that can also be recycled again!
+PCR is made from a mix of previously recycled plastics and is the best sustainable alternative to using virgin plastic.

-There are 17 exquisite fragrances in our Kew Gardens Collection, and we now have a new liquid hand & body wash to match each one.
-Each 500ml liquid hand & body wash is SLS and paraben-free, because while we want our hands to be scrupulously clean, we don’t want to use harsh ingredients that may irritate the skin.
+There are 17 exquisite fragrances in our Kew Gardens Collection, and we now have a new liquid hand washes to match each one.
+Each 500ml liquid hand wash is SLS and paraben-free, because while we want our hands to be scrupulously clean, we don’t want to use harsh ingredients that may irritate the skin.

-As always, all products from The English Soap Company are cruelty-free and made in the UK.
+As always, all luxury skincare products from The English Soap Company are cruelty-free and made in the UK.